SugarCRM vs. Salesforce: 5 Reasons Why You Should Choose Sugar Sell

 This means dealing with serious issues like “major functionality” being impacted or “significant performance degradation” and time-sensitive requests like “requests for feature activation or a data export” require users to open a support case and wait for a reply while key features are unusable.
 Salesforce’s “Premier Support Customers” are able to get phone support 24/7, but they don’t enjoy the benefits of a dedicated account manager who knows their account inside and out.

-A consistent PCMag Business Choice Award winner for reliability, satisfaction, and tech support, Sugar Sell delivers in so many ways.
+A consistent PCMag Business Choice Award winner for reliability, satisfaction, and tech support, Sugar Sell’s powerful features deliver in so many ways.
 It’s easy to use; it’s a central part of the wider SugarCRM ecosystem; it has a logical workflow; it integrates smoothly.
 Finally, Sugar’s customer service team responds quickly to queries, alleviating minor technological headaches in minutes.

 Sweet by name and sweet by nature, Sugar Sell is an excellent ingredient for e-commerce success.